ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

 4. Now try pressing Play!

-    When you walk up to the treasure chest and intereact with it by pressing ++F++, our message appears on the screen.
+    When you walk up to the treasure chest and interact with it by pressing ++F++, our message appears on the screen.
 Woohoo!

     Now it'd be real cool if this treasure chest required an item to open it.
 So, let's create that item!